 In my opinion the best course of action is to use a combined approach.
 For severe cases you will need to see a good advanced laparoscopic surgeon to get as much of the endometriosis excised (cut out, not lasered).
 Surgery is a much needed option is the pain is severe because it helps get rid of the endometriosis that can be seen.
 It doesn’t get the microscopic endometriosis that can’t be seen and this is why endometriosis is likely to occur again.

-This is where the Chinese Medicine can help.
-You then use the Chinese medicine to treat the microscopic endometriosis and stop it progressing further and treat the cause.
-This will be the primary treatment after surgery and help stop it coming back.
+This is where the Chinese Medicine may help.
+You then use the Chinese medicine alongside medical treatments to assist in suppression of the the microscopic endometriosis and stop it progressing further.
+This will be part of the primary treatment after surgery and may help stop it coming back.
 This can be done along side medical hormone treatments as well.

 So why isn’t the medical option alone working?